-The TBI, according to the principle of the personal incidence of the ultimate charge/benefit effects supported by the taxpayer, grounds the analysis on the welfare impacts resulting from the fiscal residua and the derived excess burden.
-It aims, therefore, to build a more sophisticated exercise, although when applied to a geographical setting -as in fiscal federalism - it may lack empirical robustness.
-This is due to the fact that in any aggregation the distribution, and not just average weights, should matter in TBI.
-In fact, the concept of average (regional) taxpayer in the TBI approach needs to be accompanied by its distribution ('who benefits at the expense of whom').
-Welfare incidence is more than fiscal residua: the excess burden of taxes (the hidden cost of public funds) and monetary and in-kind services need to be taken into account in a different way.
-This usually proves to be rather difficult on a regional basis.
+The TBI grounds then the analysis on the welfare impacts resulting from the fiscal residua and the derived excess burden, according to the principles of the personal incidence of the ultimate charge/benefit effects supported by the taxpayers.
+It aims to build a more sophisticated exercise, although when applied to a geographical setting -as in fiscal federalism- it becomes less relevant due to the aggregation levels of the calculations.
+This is due to the fact that in any personal welfare incidence analysis the distribution, and not just average weights, should matter.
+In fact, the concept of an 'average (regional) taxpayer' in the TBI approach needs to be accompanied by its distribution ('who benefits at the expense of whom').
+Welfare incidence is more than average differences of fiscal residua: the excess burden of taxes (the hidden cost of public funds) and the complementary and the substitution effects of the monetary and in-kind public services need to be taken into account.
+This usually proves to be rather difficult on an aggregate regional basis.

-Moreover, a general equilibrium approach is required for a full tax-benefit incidence exercise.
-A set of assumptions on the way markets work needs to be hypothesized, too.
-As the Public Finance Theory reminds us that in order to uncover the ultimate effect of a tax-benefit incidence (or a rebate tax expenditure, usually ignored in TBI), the basis of the calculations may diverge requiring an empirical knowledge of the particular situation in which the budgetary effects operate in order to set the right imputation parameters: for example, from a partial equilibrium point of view in a single sector, or from a global one; under the scheme of differential or a balanced budget effect; given a timescale (short/medium term), or for the complete life-cycle, and according to the degree of openness of the economy in which the analysis is conducted.
-This adds to the details on the cycle the economy is in, labor market characteristics, stock exchange conditions, etc. Other factors may be important, too; for instance, to be precise about the market conditions under which the economy operates (competitive markets, oligopolies, monopsonic power, and so on), trade union pressure (e.g., for the hypothesis of a backward incidence or not), under what technological restrictions of factorial substitution they act (which is to say, the elasticity in consumption and substitution factors, as per Harberger), and so on.
+Moreover, a general equilibrium approach is aimed for a full tax-benefit incidence exercise.
+The set of assumptions on the way markets work needs to be hypothesized too.
+As the Public Finance Theory reminds us that in order to uncover the ultimate effect of a tax-benefit incidence (or, say, a rebate tax expenditure instrument, usually ignored in TBI), the basis of the calculations may diverge requiring an empirical knowledge of the particular situation in which the budgetary effects operate.
+This is required in order to set the right imputation parameters: for example, from a partial equilibrium point of view in a single sector, or from a global economic perspective; under the scheme of differential or a balanced budget effect; in a given timescale (short/medium/long term), or even for the complete life-cycle of the individual, and certainly in accordance to the degree of openness of the economy in which the analysis is conducted.
+This adds to the details on the actual cycle the economy is in, the labor market characteristics, stock exchange and rates of change conditions, etc. Other factors may be important, too; for instance, to be precise about the conditions under which the economy operates (competitive markets, oligopolies, monopsonic power, and so on), trade union pressure (e.g., for the hypothesis of a backward incidence or not), or under what technological restrictions of factorial substitution they act (which is to say, the elasticity in consumption and substitution factors, as pointed out at the Harberger's model of tax incidence).

 There are indeed many uncertainties in the application of a complete TBI approach to fiscal balances.
-These are some of the reasons:

-- (i) The lack of empirical data in the particular setting being analyzed. - (ii) The use of 'surrogated' theories not based on economic analysis, but rather on the momentary availability of data. - (iii) Not updating the empirical results to be adopted. - (iv) Taking results from studies dealing mainly with other country experiences, and therefore specific conditions (types of taxes and benefits) and distinct idiosyncrasies (of responses to incentives) that may not correspond to the actual exercise. - (v) Completely different time and place situations (say a particular state in the USA, in the sixties, with taxes with a different configuration to ours, etc.)
+These are in brief some of the reasons (i) The lack of empirical evidence in the particular setting being analyzed; (ii) the use of 'proxies' not based on economic analysis, but rather on the momentary availability of data; (iii) lack of updating the empirical results to be adopted; (iv) extrapolation of results from studies dealing mainly with other country experiences, and therefore specific conditions (types of taxes and benefits) and distinct idiosyncrasies (of responses to incentives) that may not correspond to the actual exercise; and finally (v) completely different time and place economic and cultural situations.